awslabs/graphstorm/docs/source/graph-construction/gs-processing/usage/aws-infra-index.rst

 Running distributed processing jobs on AWS Infra
 ================================================

-After successfully installing the necessary dependencies for GSProcessing and configuring the input parameters, you can now initiate GSProcessing jobs utilizing AWS resources.
+After successfully building the appropriate Docker image and pushing to the Amazon ECR, you can now initiate GSProcessing jobs utilizing AWS resources.

 We support running GSProcessing jobs on different AWS execution environments including: Amazon SageMaker, EMR Serverless, and EMR on EC2.